 - Assistant Professor in a UC Faculty Series Step I - IV

-- Promotion file not scheduled for review or submission before July 2018
+- Promotion file for Assistant to Associate not scheduled for review or submission before July 2021

 Women and underrepresented minority (URM) faculty are encouraged to apply.